-With the front range of the Rocky Mountains serving as the backdrop of our every day, we get to work, play, and dance here in Niwot, a village of 4,000 people situated just off the highway between Boulder and Longmont, Colorado.
+With the front range of the Rocky Mountains serving as the backdrop of our every day, we get to work, play, and dance here in Niwot, a town of 5,000 people situated just off the highway between Boulder and Longmont, Colorado.
 We have fantastic public schools -- Niwot Elementary and Niwot High here in town with two middle schools nearby -- and a handful of private options -- Shepherd Valley Waldorf, Boulder Country Day, Dawson School, and many more -- within easy driving distance.
-We have locally-owned retail shops with truly unique collections of jewelry and gifts, two craft beer breweries, two coffee shops, a collection of award-winning restaurants, a perfect little Inn, a parade for everything, and the best people this side of the Continental Divide, if we do say so ourselves.
+We have locally-owned retail shops with truly unique collections of jewelry and gifts, a craft beer brewery, two coffee shops, a collection of award-winning restaurants, a perfect little Inn, a parade for everything, and the best people this side of the Continental Divide, if we do say so ourselves.

 In the summer we have free music at Whistlestop Park every Thursday night from 5-9pm.
 We have First Friday art walks every month, showcasing our shops and public art.
 The fall and winter finds us at Oktoberfest or the Great Pumpkin Party or kicking off the holidays with Enchanted Evening or the Holiday Parade, and by February we're ready to Wine About Winter at our shop-to-shop wine & beer tasting event.
 See our events page for more details on these and other events.